stacklane/docs/🗄/Article/models/ordering.md

 Universal, Content, and User Profile types order by their `created` timestamp, ascending from oldest to newest.

-The Event type orders by its `created` timestamp, descending from newest to oldest.

 The natural ordering of query results may be reversed using `asc()` and `desc()`
 [query methods](/🗄/Article/scripting/queries.md).